LSN Story

 LSN will offer a several packages of the SF.com and LSN partnering database ranging from $300 and $500 dollar a month.
 These packages with have real-time access to LSN partner data combined with RESI ticket discounts to the 5 international partnering events that LSN put on every year.
 Clients can choose a monthly fee structure with terms that are minimum 6 months commitment or elect a one-time annual subscription fee.
 LSN calculates that is has helped 400 companies raise over $5B dollars.

-II.)
-Redefining Early Stage Investments (RESI) International Partnering Events
+Redefining Every Stage Investments (RESI) International Partnering Events

 The Challenge for Scientist-Entrepreneurs and Fundraising CEOs